swannodette/swannodette.github.com/_posts/2014-07-30-hijacking-json.md

 [a persistent data structure library](http://en.wikipedia.org/wiki/Persistent_data_structure) for JavaScript.
 Given the
-[performance benefit immutable data can bring to React](http://swannodette.github.io/2013/12/17/the-future-of-javascript-mvcs/), it's little suprise Facebook is investing them.
+[performance benefit immutable data can bring to React](http://swannodette.github.io/2013/12/17/the-future-of-javascript-mvcs/), it's little surprise Facebook is investing in them.
 However the question remains how to deliver immutable data to clients given the prevalence of [JSON](http://json.org).